omarcastano/MLutilities/README.md

 # MLutilities
-Machine Learning utilities that can be useful for several projects
+Machine Learning utilities that can be useful for several Machine Learning projects